 Two Contemporary "Switching Places" Circle Games

-The games "Little Sally Walker" (Walking Down The Street)* and "Ride That Pony" are the only examples of switching places games that I have identified thus far.
+The games "Little Sally Walker" (Walking Down The Street)* and "Ride That Pony" are the only American examples of switching places games that I have identified thus far.
 I believe both of those games, and their switching places activities are relatively new.
 Here are dates that I've found thus far for oldest examples of these games:

 Early Collection Dates For "Little Sally Walker" (Walking Down The Street)